MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-server.md

 After you assign computers to an update baseline, you can scan them to determine their compliance status for the baselines.
 When a computer is scanned for compliance:

-- WSUS checks each update in the assigned update baselines to determine whether the update is applicable, and if the update is applicable, whether the it has been installed.
+- WSUS checks each update in the assigned update baselines to determine whether the update is applicable, and if the update is applicable, whether it has been installed.
 - After a compliance scan, for every computer, each update has a compliance status of Compliant, Non Compliant, Error, Pending Reboot, or Unknown.
 You can view compliance properties for additional information.
 - The compliance scan focuses only on the updates that the administrator has identified as important by adding them to a baseline.
 That enables organizations to monitor for compliance for what is deemed important for their organization.
 - The following changes can cause an Unknown update status for a computer and should be followed by a scan operation to access the computer's compliance status: